SAP/karma-ui5/README.md

 ### Execution

-With the above configuration karma will by default run all tests in Chrome and listen for changed files to execute them again (watch mode)
+With the above configuration, karma will by default run all tests in Chrome and listen for changed files to execute them again (watch mode).

 ```sh
 karma start
 ```

-For CI testing you can run Chrome in headless mode and execute the tests only once using the `singleRun` option:
+For CI testing, you can run Chrome in headless mode and execute the tests only once using the `singleRun` option:

 ```js
 module.exports = function(config) {